- Publisher: Light of the Spirit Press

 Many people come to the joyous and liberating discovery of yoga and yoga philosophy, and then dive no deeper, resting on their first understanding of the atman, Brahman, the goal of yoga, and everything else the classic yoga philosophy teaches about “the way things are.”

-In Perspectives on Yoga author Abbot George Burke shares the gems he has found from a lifetime of “diving deep.”
+In Living the Yoga Life author Abbot George Burke shares the gems he has found from a lifetime of “diving deep.”
 This collection of reflections and short essays addresses the key concepts of the yoga philosophy that are so easy to take for granted.
 Never content with the accepted cliches about yoga sadhana, the yoga life, the place of a guru, the nature of Brahman and our unity with It, Abbot George’s insights on these and other facets of the yoga life will inspire, provoke, enlighten, and even entertain.

 Abbot George has this to say about these perspectives: “This is not a book about the technique of yoga, but about the Yoga Life which makes the successful practice of yoga possible.
 Yoga is not just a practice or a philosophy; it is an entire way of life.
 And by yoga I mean the quest for liberation of the spirit, for Yoga is an eternal science intended to reveal and manifest the Eternal.